 The group will report its progress through a publicly accessible web site and presentations at IETF meetings.
 Specifications developed by the NMRG will be submitted for publication as Experimental or Informational RFCs.

-Regular working meetings are held about three times per year at locations convenient to the majority of the participants.
-Working meetings typically take 1-2 days and are typically co-located with either IETF meetings or conferences related to network management.
+Regular working meetings are held about three to five times per year at locations convenient to the majority of the participants.
+Working meetings vary from hours-long working sessions (typically when held as part of IETF meetings) to days-long meetings when co-located with conferences or events related to network management.